Lookup Data Type

 All the related entries can be accessed from this page.

-Insight: In Scenario 1, the lookup field is created for a Sales/Purchase module and assigned to the module Users.
+Insight: In the above scenario, the lookup field is created for a Sales module and assigned to the module Users.
 The Related List will be tracked and available in the Users and Roles module.